-When Mary is not in the office, you might find her running one of her very large breed dogs, dining with family and friends, hiking, or just enjoying our beautiful Michigan lakes and beaches.
+When Mary is not in the office, you might find her walking her dog and enjoying Michigan’s beautiful hiking trails, lakes and beaches.

 To set up an initial appointment with Mary, please call our office at 616.607.4476 or email Amanda@startandassociates.com